 Innovations have brought many possibilities in the flooring industry, including various hardwood look-alike floors.
 Some of the alternatives are not only low-cost, but they also have other features that real hardwood floors don’t have, for example, waterproof.

 Hardwood flooring is manufactured from timber.
 It is a common flooring option in many homes in the USA.
-The timber comes from a variety of wood species including red oak, white oak, walnut, cherry, ash among others.
-Some hardwood floors are domestic tree species while others are exotic.
+The timber comes from various wood species, including red oak, white oak, walnut, cherry, ash, among others.
+Some hardwood floors are domestic tree species, while others are exotic.

-There are two types of hardwood floors, engineered and solid hardwood floors.
+There are two types of hardwood floors: engineered and solid hardwood floors.
 Hardwood floors are durable, lasting several decades.
-To renew their look the floor is sanded and refinished.
+To renew their look, the floor is sanded and refinished.